Frequently Asked Questions

 We believe that if you are going to spend time and money getting a TEFL qualification, it is important that you consider the worldwide recognition of that qualification.
 If your qualification is not recognized and accepted by a majority of the English language schools around the world, you may find it difficult getting a job in the country of your choice.

 The CertTESOL is accepted and recognised by most English language schools in most countries around the world.
-It is accredited in England by the Qualifications and Curriculum Authority at Level 4 of the National Qualifications Framework.
+It is accredited in England by the Qualifications and Curriculum Authority at Level 5 of the National Qualifications Framework.
 It is accepted by the British Council as an initial TESOL or TEFL qualification for teachers in its accredited teaching organizations in the UK and in its own teaching operations overseas.
 It is also accepted in Australia by all NEAS accredited ESL institutions.
 It is important to remember that requirements for employing teachers vary from country to country, and additional qualifications such as a university degree may be necessary to secure employment.

 Is previous teaching experience necessary?